hubject/NGP-Automation-APIs/README.md

 2. EVSE Network API:

-- Creating an EVSE Network with EVSE Groups and EVSEs
+- Creating an EVSE Network with EVSE Groups and assign EVSEs to them

 3. Upload Terms & Conditions (PDF) API: